 - Put up posters in local businesses and community centers.

-We mentioned this one already in conjunction with referrals, but it’s important it bears repeating.
-The cheapest possible way to advertise is to have someone else do it for you, and while that may seem like a pipe dream, the reality is that successful businesses get this right—every time.
+This point bears repeating.
+The cheapest possible way to advertise is to have someone else do it for you.
+While that may seem like a pipe dream, the reality is that successful businesses get this right—every time.

 Remember word of mouth has as much positive power as it does negative.
-If you’re rude or perform poor a service, you can bank on your customer letting their friends know.
+If you’re rude or provide poor service, you can bank on your customer letting their friends know.